IanHopkinson/ihutilities/README.md

 * Use setup and teardown on a per test basis for test_db_utils

+* NROSH snapshot ETL using do_ETL shows that line count is misleading where we are dropping rows

 * At the moment the _id in elasticsearch is autoincrementing, we should be able to explicitly set it (think there is a setting for this)

 * read_es could do with returning search metadata